facebookarchive/AsyncDisplayKit/docs/_docs/layout2-conversion-guide.md

 Call this on children`layoutElements` to compute their layouts within your implementation of `-calculateLayoutThatFits:`.

-For sample implementations of layout specs and the usage of the `calculateLayoutThatFits:` family of methods, check out the layout specs in AsyncDisplayKit itself!
+For sample implementations of layout specs and the usage of the `calculateLayoutThatFits:` family of methods, check out the layout specs in Texture itself!

 ## Deprecation of `-[ASDisplayNode measure:]`